What Epic Chain tokenizes

 Where Epic Chain sits in the market

 Epic Chain carries no fixed maximum supply; issuance follows a programmatic schedule rather than a hard cap.
-EPIC remains -82% beneath its all-time high of $3.20, the kind of gap that historically takes a full cycle or a fresh catalyst to close.
+The token is roughly -66% under its record of $3.20 — a meaningful but not catastrophic drawdown.

 What the price history shows